The course is part of these learning paths

 Introduction to SQL

-By the end of this course you should be able to recognize and explain the structured query language and be able to read and write SQL commands like those displayed on the screen.
+By the end of this course, you should be able to recognise and explain the Structured Query Language and be able to read and write SQL commands like those displayed on the screen.

 This course is suited to anyone familiar with computing who is interested in learning how to read and manipulate data stored in a relational database.
 By the end of this course, you should be able to recognise and explain the structured query language and be able to read and write SQL commands.

 It will help if you have a basic understanding of computing services to get the most from this course.

 In this course, we will provide a brief overview and history of the SQL standard.
 We will then learn how to read and write data using structures created with the language SQL.
 There are a number of ways to pronounce the structured query language abbreviation, one is SQL, another is sequel, both are correct.
 Sequel is often used in regard with the Microsoft SQL Server product which is the database management tool we'll be using in this course.

 Andrew is fanatical about helping business teams gain the maximum ROI possible from adopting, using, and optimizing Public Cloud Services.
 Having built 70+ Cloud Academy courses, Andrew has helped over 50,000 students master cloud computing by sharing the skills and experiences he gained during 20+ years leading digital teams in code and consulting.
 Before joining Cloud Academy, Andrew worked for AWS and for AWS technology partners Ooyala and Adobe.